Pralidoxime: Mechanism of action

+Some phosphate-acetylcholinesterase conjugates continue to react after the phosphate docks to the esteric site, evolving into a more recalcitrant state.
+This process is known as aging.
+Aged phosphate-acetylcholinesterase conjugate is resistant to antidotes such as pralidoxime.

 Interactions

 When atropine and pralidoxime are used together, the signs of atropinization (flushing, mydriasis, tachycardia, dryness of the mouth and nose) may occur earlier than might be expected when atropine is used alone.
 This is especially true if the total dose of atropine has been large and the administration of pralidoxime has been delayed.

 The following precautions should be kept in mind in the treatment of anticholinesterase poisoning, although they do not bear directly on the use of pralidoxime: since barbiturates are potentiated by the anticholinesterases, they should be used cautiously in the treatment of convulsions; morphine, theophylline, aminophylline, succinylcholine, reserpine, and phenothiazine-type tranquilizers should be avoided in patients with organophosphate poisoning.

 Contraindications

 There are no known absolute contraindications for the use of pralidoxime.
 Relative contraindications include known hypersensitivity to the drug and other situations in which the risk of its use clearly outweighs possible benefit.